PolarBearITS/smasher-stats/README.md

 	  -i, --input_file <path>   Path to input file where tags are stored -o, --output_file <path>  Path to output file where results are put -t, --threshold <place>   Tournaments where the smasher placed worse will have their names displayed
 	  -y, --year <year>         Specified year used to filter tournament dates List 1 specific year or 2 to define a range -g, --game <game>         Specified game to get tournament results for [default: Melee]
 	  -e, --event <event>       What event to pull results for [default: Singles]
-	  --table                   Output results in a nice table --debug                   Run in debug mode
+	  --debug                   Run in debug mode

 ## Dependencies